-When you see a doctor or other health care provider, you may owe certain out-of-pocket costs, such as a copayment, coinsurance, and/or a deductible.
-You may have other costs or have to pay the entire bill if you see a provider or visit a health care facility that isn't in your health plan's network.
+When you see a doctor or other health care provider, you may owe certain out-of-pocket costs, like a copayment, coinsurance, or deductible.
+You may have additional costs or have to pay the entire bill if you see a provider or visit a health care facility that isn't in your health plan's network.

-"Out-of-network" describes providers and facilities that haven't signed a contract with your health plan.
-Out-of-network providers may be permitted to bill you for the difference between what your plan agreed to pay and the full amount charged for a service.
+"Out-of-network" means providers and facilities that haven't signed a contract with your health plan to provide services.
+Out-of-network providers may be allowed to bill you for the difference between what your plan pays and the full amount charged for a service.
 This is called "balance billing."
-This amount is likely more than in-network costs for the same service and might not count toward your annual out-of-pocket limit.
+This amount is likely more than innetwork costs for the same service and might not count toward your plan's deductible or annual out-of-pocket limit.

 "Surprise billing" is an unexpected balance bill.
-This can happen when you can't control who is involved in your care-like when you have an emergency or when you schedule a visit at an innetwork facility but are unexpectedly treated by an out-of-network provider.
+This can happen when you can't control who is involved in your care-like when you have an emergency or when you schedule a visit at an in-network facility but are unexpectedly treated by an out-of-network provider.
+Surprise medical bills could cost thousands of dollars depending on the procedure or service.

-You are protected from balance billing for:
+You're protected from balance billing for: